Why can't I book meetings?

 Why this matters:

-You must set your availability before the platform can suggest or schedule meetings for you.
+Setting your availability helps you manage your time, and ensures that you don't send or receive meeting requests that you won't be able to attend.
 If your calendar has no available time slots, you won’t be able to send or receive meeting requests.

 How to check:

 Availability must be set on the web platform.
-It’s not possible to manage availability via the mobile app.
+It’s not possible to manage availability via the mobile app yet.

 👉 Follow this step-by-step guide: How do I manage my availability